abhishekdotapp/ai-chat-app/README.md

-To run the app go to the lib -> const.dart then replace your gemini api with {YOU GEMINI API KEY}
+To run the app go to the lib -> const.dart

+then replace  {YOU GEMINI API KEY} to your gemini api with